 1) Increase Your Vitamin Intake

 According to The Vitamins and Nutrition Center, any nutritional deficiency can contribute to hair thinning and loss.
-With age, blood circulation will naturally start to decrease.
-To combat the effects that this slowing down has on your hair growth, it is recommended to increase the number of vitamins in the bloodstream.
+In addition, with age, blood circulation will naturally start to decrease.
+To combat the effects of slowing down your hair growth, it is recommended to increase the number of vitamins in the bloodstream.

-As an antioxidant, Vitamin E is recommended in order to promote healthy nail and hair growth.
+As an antioxidant, Vitamin E is recommended to promote healthy nail and hair growth.
 Always speak to your healthcare provider before taking any vitamins.

 2) Eat Protein & Foods Rich In Biotin

-Hair growth starts at the follicle which is made of protein cells.
-For faster and stronger hair, it is recommended to eat a diet rich in both biotin and protein.
+Hair growth starts at the follicle, which is made of protein cells.
+Therefore, for faster and stronger hair, eating a diet rich in Biotin and protein is recommended.